Bio

 Administrative Duties & Mentoring

-- Student Representative, UCL ESRC Doctoral Training Centre Student Consultative Group, 2015 – 2017.
+Student Representative, ESRC Doctoral Training Centre Student Consultative Group, University College London, 2015 – 2017.

 Public Engagement

-- Workshop facilitator, “Learn to Solder”, Brighton Science Festival, 2013.
+Workshop Instructor, “Learn to Solder”, Brighton Science Festival, 2013.

 Activism

-- I also worked with long-term Trans Pride Brighton volunteers and trustees to design policies and procedures for sustainably growing the organisation and producing future events.
+- I also worked with Trans Pride Brighton volunteers and trustees to design policies and procedures for sustainably growing the charity and producing future in-person events.

 - I co-founded an initiative to push universities towards developing in-house open source remote teaching solutions during the COVID-19 pandemic, instead of adopting solutions such as Zoom or Microsoft Teams whose business models are built on user data extraction.